 - Compulsory Liquidation

 The Examinership procedure is intended to facilitate the rescue of insolvent and nearly insolvent companies.
-Examinership enables the company to petition to the High Court for a period of 70-100 days “protection of the court”.
+Examinership enables the company to ask the High Court for a period of 70–100 days ‘protection of the court’.
 In order for a company to be suitable for Examinership, the High Court has to be satisfied that the company would have a reasonable prospect of survival.
-In essence, there must be a business that is either viable or can be made viable.
-The High Court, once satisfied that there is a reasonable prospect of survival, appoints an Examiner whose function is to formulate proposals for a compromise or scheme of arrangement between the company, its members and its creditors.
-During the period of protection, the creditors are restrained from exercising their rights to pursue claims and secured creditors are prohibited from exercising their security.
+In essence, the business must either be viable or have the potential to be made viable.
+The High Court, once satisfied that there is a reasonable prospect of survival, appoints an Examiner whose function is to formulate proposals for a compromise (or scheme of arrangement) between the company, its members and its creditors.
+During the period of protection, the creditors are restrained from exercising their rights to pursue claims.
 The company will continue to trade during the protection period and the directors remain in control of and responsible for the day to day running of the company.
-It is important to note that not all companies are suitable for examinership and that the other three options above may be more suitable for your company.
+It is important to note that not all companies are suitable for Examinership and that the other three options above may be more suitable for your company.

 In this form of liquidation, the directors are responsible for the preparation of an estimated statement of the company’s affairs setting out its assets and liabilities.
 The process of a creditors’ voluntary winding up commences with a resolution by the members that the company be wound up voluntarily.
-A shareholders resolution is then held and once this resolution is passed, the company is put into liquidation.
-A liquidator is appointed at a creditors meeting and the liquidator is then answerable to and reports to the creditors of the company.
+A shareholders’ resolution is then held and once shareholder approval is received; the company is put into liquidation.
+A liquidator is appointed at a creditors’ meeting and the liquidator is then answerable to and reports to the creditors of the company.

 Is your company solvent?

-This form of liquidation arises where the members of a solvent company decide for their own commercial reasons to wind up the company voluntarily and distribute its assets.
+This form of liquidation arises where the members of a solvent company decide for their own commercial reasons on the voluntary winding up of of the company and distribution of its assets.
 The company must be solvent and any debts must be paid in full.
-The Directors of the company must file in the Companies Registrar a Declaration of Solvency which is simply a sworn declaration to the effect that the company will be able to pay its debts in full within a period not exceeding one year from the commencement of the liquidation.
-A statement of assets and liabilities is attached to the declaration.
+There are a few steps to members’ voluntary liquidation procedure.
+The Directors of the company must file a Declaration of Solvency in the Companies Registrar, which is simply a sworn declaration saying that the company will be able to pay its debts in full within one year from the commencement of the liquidation.
+A statement of assets and liabilities is attached to the Declaration.
 A report must also be prepared by an independent person (usually an auditor) and appended to the statement of assets and liabilities.
-The directors’ powers cease on the appointment of the liquidator and the liquidator is answerable to and reports to the members of the company.
+The directors’ powers cease on the appointment of a liquidator and the liquidator is answerable to and reports to the members of the company.

 Insolvency procedure available to you as a person:

-Bankruptcy should be thought about very carefully as there are a number of restrictions placed on you as a person if you are declared bankrupt.
+Declaring bankruptcy should be thought about very carefully as the consequences of bankruptcy include a number of restrictions placed on you as a person, such as the following:

-- All your assets will automatically vest in an Official Assignee.
+- All your assets will be under the control of an Official Assignee.

 - You are prohibited from acting as a director of a company.